Robbie Williams: 2019–2023: The Christmas Present and XXV

 XXV was released on 9 September 2022 and debuted a week later at number 1 on the UK Official Albums Chart.
 In doing so, Williams broke all previous Official Chart records with his fourteenth solo number one album.
 On 24 September 2022, Williams performed at the 2022 AFL Grand Final held at the Melbourne Cricket Ground in Melbourne, Australia.
 Williams sang "Let Me Entertain You", "Rock DJ", "Lost" and "Feel" before he performed "Angels" which Williams dedicated to Australian cricketer Shane Warne, who had died in March 2022.
 Williams then covered John Farnham's "You're the Voice" stating "The next song is the unofficial national anthem of Australia!
 Let's all send our love to John and his family".
 Just two days prior on 22 September 2022, John Farnham had released a statement outlining that he was to undergo immediate surgery after being diagnosed with cancer.
 Williams then performed "Kids" with Australian singer Delta Goodrem.

 On 7 October 2022, Lufthaus released the single "Soul Seekers".
 Williams' XXV tour started on 9 October 2022 in The O2 Arena, supported by Lufthaus.
 In November 2022, Williams performed in Qatar as part of the country's FIFA World Cup 2022 celebrations.
 His appearance attracted criticism due to Qatar's human rights abuses and strict LGBT laws.
 After the criticism, Williams stated, "I don't condone any abuses of human rights anywhere [...] if we're not condoning human rights abuses anywhere, then it would be the shortest tour the world has ever known: I wouldn't even be able to perform in my own kitchen [...]
 Anybody leaving messages saying 'no to Qatar' are doing so on Chinese technology [...] the hypocrisy there is that if we take that case in this place, we need to apply that unilaterally to the world.
 Then if we apply that unilaterally to the world, nobody can go anywhere."

+On 5 May 2023, Williams was featured on the bilingual single "Une Tahitienne á Paris" by the French singer Mareva Galanter.
+On 21 August 2023, Williams was featured with a cameo performance on the single "Punk's Dead", by the English duo Soft Play.
+Lufthaus' debut album, "Visions, Volume 1" was released on 6 October 2023.
+The single "Immortal", featuring Sophie Ellis-Bextor, was released the day before.